 Learning Activities Summary

-The information below is divided into history and theory lecture topics.
+The information below is divided into history, collaboration and careers lecture topics.
 It is intended as a guide, and may change in response to needs arising during the semester.

 Week 1: Introduction and Overview